 How to Get an API Key

-Waffler needs an API key to convert your speech to text.
-Think of it like a password that connects the app to the transcription service.
+Waffler needs an API key to convert your speech into clean, styled text.
+Think of it as a password that connects the app to the AI service.
 It takes about 2 minutes to set up.

 Your API key is private — treat it like a password.
 Never share it publicly, paste it in a chat, or commit it to code.
 Waffler stores it locally on your machine and never sends it anywhere except directly to the API provider.